red-void/sed-battleship/README.md

 # How to play

-Firstly, you need to select a difficulty level.
-Type a digit from `1` to `5` and press Enter.
+First, you need to select a difficulty level.
+Type a digit from 1 to 5 and press Enter.

-Then, you need to place your ships.
-You should choose a cell to be the upper-left cell of your ship, and its orientation (horizontal or vertical).
-Type the coordinate and the orientation letter.
-Like `A5V` or `G5H` and press Enter.
-Repeat 10 times.
-You know, just try it, you'll get it in practice quicker :)
+Next, you need to place your ships.
+You should choose a cell to be the upper‑left corner of your ship and specify its orientation (horizontal or vertical).
+Enter the coordinate and the orientation letter (for example, A5V or G5H) and press Enter.
+Repeat this step 10 times.
+You know, just try it, you'll get the hang of it in practice quicker :)

-After that wait for a while: it was really hard to implement FAST ship placing on `sed`...
+After that, please wait for a while: it was really hard to implement FAST ship placement using `sed`…

-Then, just input your suggestion (like `A5` or `B7`) and press Enter.
+Then, simply enter your guess (for example, A5 or B7) and press Enter.

 # Implementation

 Yep, it is pure `sed`.
 PURE.

-Arithmetics, random number generation, placing and shooting algorithms, validation, difficulty level tuning — every single thing was implemented without external calls, only with `sed` capabilities.
+Arithmetics, random number generation, placing and shooting algorithms, validation, difficulty level tuning — everything was built from scratch using only `sed`, without a single external call.

 LLMs were not involved also, even for consulting.
-The result is a pure product of my intelligence (and a bit of stackoverflow :) )
+The result is a pure product of my intelligence (with a bit of help from stackoverflow :) )